clj-holmes/clj-holmes/README.md

    -?, --help
 ```

-After downloading the rules it's possible to execute a scan only by providing the `-p` or `--scan-path` parameter value which must point to a clojure project.
+After fetching the rules, it is possible to execute a scan by providing the `-p` or `--scan-path` parameter followed by the path of the Clojure project to be scanned.

 `clj-holmes scan -p /tmp/clojure-project`